 Retention of the Assistantship

-• is not on probation with the Graduate School
+• Remain in good academic standing (not on probation with the Graduate School)

 Assistantship Offer Letters

 Graduate assistants and their major professors must give careful attention to the duties listed and dates covered by the original offer letter, which serves as the assistantship contract.
 Once funds are budgeted, it is difficult to alter dates to fit contingencies and individual plans.
-Forest Business Graduate Assistantships and Warnell Graduate Research Assistantship offer letters are typically provided for one year and must be renewed annually by the major professor assuming available funds and satisfactory student performance.
+Offer letters are typically issued for one year and must be renewed annually by the student’s major professor and the Center for Forest Business Director (for MFR assistantships).
+Assistantship renewal is contingent on available funding and satisfactory performance.

 During the assistantship contract period, there is no provision for annual leave or vacation.
 The graduate assistant’s major professor should be notified as soon as possible of an absence caused by illness.
 Absence for other reasons must receive approval from the graduate assistant’s major professor.